 Medium-term plans are based upon the National Curriculum.
-Learning journeys are completed by class teachers using the medium-term planning; they are responsible for ensuring adequate differentiation, consistency and progression, talk opportunities and questioning.
+Learning journeys are completed by Achievement Leaders using the medium-term planning.
+All class teachers are responsible for adapting the teaching and resources to support the needs of the children in their class.